beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 :heavy_check_mark: What is the typical network connectivity for users accessing AEM?

-:heavy_check_mark: What hours are considered "off:heavy_check_mark:peak" for your content authors?
+:heavy_check_mark: What hours are considered "off peak" for your content authors?

 24 // Given that your company has a team of creative content creators for your AEM managed website, which is true for managing images and videos?